 Largely, Americans nearing retirement are worried about the unexpected.
 The top concern when planning for retirement – shared by three-fourths of non-retirees – is not having the funds to cover unplanned medical expenses:

 - One in three say they would be unable to pay for unplanned expenses as low as $500 today

 - More than half say they would be unable to cover more than $1,000 in unexpected expenses today

 - Twelve percent of older adults say they would not be able to cover any unplanned expenses today

 As workers prepare for retirement without savings it’s not surprising they are quite fearful.
 One in three admit they couldn’t pay $500 in unexpected medical costs.
 Relatively common expenses, such as X-rays, can be close to $1,000 in out-of-pocket costs.
 A good way those living in and preparing for retirement can address their fear is to establish and follow a sound plan.

-However, 57 percent of those who have a financial advisor haven’t talked with their financial advisor about health care costs; most commonly because they consider it a personal issue.
+However, 57 percent of those who have a financial professional haven’t talked with their financial professional about health care costs; most commonly because they consider it a personal issue.

-Of those who have discussed retirement with a financial advisor, 75 percent say it is very important or important their advisor talks to them about health care costs, compared to closer to half (53 percent) last year.
+Of those who have discussed retirement with a financial professional, 75 percent say it is very important or important their financial professional talks to them about health care costs, compared to closer to half (53 percent) last year.

-Even more see their advisor as a good source of information on the topic – with eight in 10 who have discussed retirement with a financial advisor saying their advisor is well-equipped to discuss health care costs in retirement.
-While only 28 percent of older adults work with a financial advisor, the survey finds that, of those who do, 65 percent plan to discuss health care costs with an advisor.
+Even more see their financial professional as a good source of information on the topic – with eight in 10 who have discussed retirement with a financial professional saying their financial professional is well-equipped to discuss health care costs in retirement.
+While only 28 percent of older adults work with a financial professional, the survey finds that, of those who do, 65 percent plan to discuss health care costs with an financial professional.